Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never. damage:{ //Damage values the ghost uses in its functions.
-        <type>:X //The amount of damage dealt.
+        <type>:X, //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
+        breathe_fire:10, //Bowser's breathe fire attack and resulting burning floors vacuum:10, //Bowser's vacuum attack
+        tail:10, //Bowser's tail attack
+        spike_ball:10, //Bowser's spike balls' explosion and resulting burning floor spit_ice:10 //Bowser's spit ice attack (when decapitated) },

+    //Boos
+    boo:{ //The boo ID to get data for. namespace:"luigis_mansion", //The namespace of the boo.
+Default = "luigis_mansion". id:"boo_b_hatch" //The ID of the boo.
+Default = "null".
     },

-    //Boos
-    id:"boo_b_hatch", //ID of this boo.
-Default = none. name:'JSON', //Name of this boo.
+    name:'JSON', //Name of this boo.
 Default = '{"translate":"luigis_mansion:entity.boo"}'.
-    can_attack:1b, //Whether or not this boo can attack.
+    say_message:1b, //Whether or not this boo says one of its messages after its appear animation.
+Default = 0b. can_attack:1b, //Whether or not this boo can attack.
 Default = 0b. show_health:1b, //Whether or not this boo shows health and is affected by the poltergust.
 Default = 1b.